 She didn’t start off with all these services though.
 In fact Leanne learned as she went and I love her story of staying one step in front of her clients at all times, immersing herself in what she needed to learn to offer the best service allowing her to grow.

 Check out our interview here, particularly if you’re concerned you’re not qualified enough to do what you want to do!

-So, that covers how to start your own Digital Marketing Agency literally from your sofa, couch, or kitchen table (or a beach in Fiji).
+So, that covers how to start your own Digital Marketing Agency literally from your sofa, couch, kitchen table or a beach in Fiji.
 Get out your laptop, and start planning yours today!